frycodelab/nicegui-component-based/README.md

 ## Acknowledgements/Learnings

-- Add local assets to server - add in `main.py`
+- Add local assets to server - add in `main.py`:

     ```python
     app.add_static_files("/the-folder-name-you-want-to have-on-server","local-folder-you-want-to-add")
     ```

-- Global styling in `/app/css/global-css.css`
+- Global styling in `/app/css/global-css.css`:

-  You can add a global styling to the quasar elements with css.
+  You can add a global styling to the quasar elements with css:

   ```css
   .q-tooltip{